Transition Safety Glasses: Pros and Cons

 If you have light transitional lenses in your safety glasses, you’ll get the benefit of UV protection when you’re exposed to UV light.

-While they are not light transitional glasses, all Stoggles safety glasses are coated with a UVA + UVB protection, which means you never have to worry about your eyes being exposed to UV rays.
+While they are not light transitional glasses, all Stoggles safety specs are coated with UVA + UVB protection, which means you never have to worry about your eyes being exposed to UV rays.

-5. Allow You To Use Your Glasses at Home
+5. You Can Use Your Glasses at Home

 Keep one pair of glasses that you can use indoors and at work and outdoors for home projects, sports, or yard work.